The Clean Fossil Fuel? Natural Gas Under Fire

 David Gold With all the complexities of cleantech policy and technologies, there is only one simple thing needed for an explosion of competitive clean technologies – increased price of fossil fuels.
 The amount of R&D expenditures that will need to be invested in clean technology in order for it to hurdle the bar into competitiveness is much greater with low fossil fuel prices.
 And, the lower those prices, the less appetite the private sector has for making such investments.
 This leaves a much-increased burden on the back of government through grants and subsidies– a back that is...

-The Best Peak Oil Investments, Part VI: Barriers to Substitution
+The Best Peak Oil Investments, Part VII: Peak Substitutes?

-Tom Konrad CFA There are two types of solution to the liquid fuels scarcity caused by stagnating (and eventually falling) oil supplies combined with growing demand in emerging economies.
+Tom Konrad CFA There are two types of solutions to the liquid fuels scarcity caused by stagnating (and eventually falling) oil supplies combined with growing demand in emerging economies.
 The most obvious is to find a substitute to replace oil.
-These substitute have barriers to their use as a replacment petroleum based fuel.
-Understanding those barriers also leads us to the investment opportunities that arise from these substitutes.
-As I wrote the first five parts of this series, looking into potential substitutes for gasoline and diesel, it was clear that many potential substitutes would need...
+Supply constraints limit the full replacement of oil by most potential substitutes.
+Understanding those constraints leads us to the investment opportunities that arise from these substitutes.
+Increasing demand and constrained supply of oil is fueling the search for oil substitutes to use in its place.
+Unfortunately, almost all of these potential substitutes also have limited...

 Shale Gas: If this is such a good deal why are you selling it...